Once Upon a Katamari: Development and release

 In February 2025, Bandai Namco filed a trademark for Once Upon a Katamari.
 This led to industry speculation over a new entry.
-The game was officially announced during the Nintendo Direct on July 31, 2025, and was released on October 24, 2025.
+The game was officially announced during a Nintendo Direct on July 31, 2025, and was released on October 24, 2025.
+A Nintendo Switch 2 version is scheduled for release on October 8, 2026, alongside an update for the Nintendo Switch version adding mouse controls and an improved framerate when played on Switch 2 via backwards compatibility.
+On the same day, a DLC pack titled Rolling Live Highlights will be released on all platforms, adding new quests, songs, cousins, and accessories based on Katamari Damacy Rolling Live.

 Reception

-The game received "generally favorable" reviews according to the review aggregation website Metacritic, and a "strong" rating by the review aggregation website OpenCritic.
+The game received "generally favorable" reviews according to the review aggregation website Metacritic.

 Charlie Wacholz of IGN praised the game, saying it's "the best the Katamari series has been since the PlayStation 2 era".